 5. You are prepared to share great information with others–another fine trait of the Moving Goddess.
 If you can’t be one, it sure is handy to know one!

 6. Sanity in a three-ring binder…priceless.

 I would love to hear from any Moving Goddesses out there.
 Seriously!
+Want to see another example?
+Check out the moving notebook Jennifer Hamrick made after reading this post.
+She’s got some good informational links on moving as well.
 Leave a comment with your good-to-know tips and we can all benefit from your wisdom.